-The Charlottesville Pavilion, Located at the eat end of the historic downtown mall, is the city’s premier outdoor venue for live performances.
+The Charlottesville Pavilion, Located at the eat end of the historic downtown mall, Downtown Mall is the city’s premier outdoor venue for live performances.
 It features premium seating, a spacious lawn, and a professional stage all within walking distance of downtown Charlottesville’s many restaurants and other attractions.
 For a unique visitor and community experience, tourist should not miss the Downtown Mall.
 This shopping Center is at the heart of downtown Charlottesville and offers primarily specialty shops and restaurants on a brick walk-way amid old brick buildings.
-An ice skating rink and a movie theater complex offers entertainment for those those people less inclined to shop.
+A movie theater complex offers entertainment for those those people less inclined to shop.
 The Downtown Mall often has live music on the Mall.
 After shopping and listening to live entertainment, visitors can take an inexpensive trolley to tour the rotunda at UVA or shop at “The Corner.”
 For more historically-minded residents and tourists, Charlottesville sets itself apart from the other cities with a fantastic assortment of historical sites.
 Charlottesville is a town rich in political history.
 Not far from the city, visitors can tour the homes of ex-presidents; Thomas Jefferson, Woodrow Wilson, James Madison, and James Monroe.
 Tourist come from across the world to see Jefferson’s architectural wonders, the Rotunda, serpentine walls, and his home at Monticello.
 Other historical sites include numerous Civil War battlefields west of the city.
 Tourist and residents can also ride in hot air balloons;play golf at a world-class resort, and tour about 13 local vineyards.
 Charlottesville is all this and more so take some time to become better acquainted with this exciting city.
 If you are looking for a place to relocate, Charlottesville is a city worth exploring.

 Albemarle County surrounds the City of Charlottesville however has its own government and is run by its Board of Supervisors.
 There are approximately 92,000 residents in Albemarle County and is covers over 723 square miles.
 The county is approximately 110 miles of southwest of Washington DC and 70 miles west of Richmond.
 It is one of the most attractive and desirable locations in Virginia, with and excellent school system, low crime, and unemployment rates.
 We offer unique advantages for thriving businesses and for gracious living.
 Albemarle County also enjoys a strong economy, excellent services, and attractive settings and is home to numerous cultural and historical attractions.